 It is estimated that fossil fuels will last...

 Gas: approximately 55 years

 ... unless we find some more.

 As fossils fuels become more expensive and harder to find, renewable energy will become cheaper as technology improves and the equipment is made on a larger scale.
 Unfortunately at the moment we don’t have enough renewable energy to replace fossil fuels, but hopefully that will change.

 Natural radioactivity was discovered in the year 1896.
 From this came the idea of “splitting the atom” or fission.
 This involves breaking up large atoms of a mineral called uranium to release their energy.
 Uranium is a naturally occurring material which was left over from the earth’s formation.
 Nuclear power does not produce any greenhouse gases which is a great advantage with the current climate change crisis.

-2015 statistics show that nuclear power represents 11% of the world’s production.
+Nuclear is the world's second largest source of low-carbon power (29% of the total in 2017).
 Many world leaders believe that this is the way forward, especially as they are under pressure to reduce the amount of pollution they produce in accordance with the Kyoto Protocol which came into force in 2005 and with agreements made at the 2007 Bali Climate Change Conference to reduce emissions even more.